 - Be competent in the performance of the services and functions undertaken on behalf of persons we serve – by recognizing the need to further professional knowledge and skills as well as assisting others to further themselves that includes adding to the professional body of knowledge through involvement with research.

-- Act in a conscientious, diligent and efficient manner by being committed to competent and accountable practice that is both ethical and responsible.
+- Act in a conscientious, diligent and efficient manner by being committed to a competent and accountable practice that is both ethical and responsible.

 - Protect confidentiality whenever legally able to do so – by adhering to KCR policies involving participant confidentiality and privacy.